-As PCQ is an incorporated vehicle club, we are able to assist our members in obtaining registration through the Special Interest Vehicle Registration Concession Scheme.
+As Porsche Club Queensland is an Incorporated vehicle club, we are able to assist our members in obtaining registration through the Special Interest Vehicle Registration Concession Scheme.

-Please review the following guidelines and associated information regarding eligibilty, and if your vehicle meets the requirements, please contact Bill Black in order to obtain a substantiating letter from the club (which is required to complete an application).
+Please review the following guidelines and associated information regarding eligibilty, and if your vehicle meets the requirements, please contact Lee Cooper in order to obtain a substantiating letter from the club (which is required to complete an application).

 Special interest vehicles

 A concession is available if you are registering a classic or vintage car, a street rod or a historic vehicle.
 This concession is based on the vehicle having a very strict and limited road use.